 “I was one of the first people to join because I thought it was a good thing to learn about the environment.
 Now I understand the importance of ecology and the relationship between people and wildlife in our daily lives,” she says.

-As a Maasai—a pastoralist tribe that is one of the most patriarchal groups in East Africa—Sikoi has had to overcome many barriers in pursuit of her dream.
+As a Maasai—a pastoralist ethnic group that is one of the most patriarchal societies in East Africa—Sikoi has had to overcome many barriers in pursuit of her dream.
 Marriage is an important part of Maasai culture, and girls are often married in their early teenage years in exchange for money and cattle.
 Families do not always see the value of education, especially for girls, who are traditionally expected to rear children and care for the household.

 "If I had not won the scholarship, I would not be in school and would already be married.
 Now, I will not get married until I become a dentist."

 After participating in the wildlife club, Sikoi attended one of APW’s weeklong environmental summer camps and eventually applied for—and won—the Noloholo Environmental scholarship.
 At secondary school, her favorite subjects are biology and physics.
 “I really like going to a school where there are students from many different communities.
 It has exposed me to so many new ideas about life.”

 When asked if she has a message for other girls in Tanzania, Sikoi has a ready response.
 “I would ask that we all join together and stop getting married so young so that we can all go to school.”

 Learn more about APW’s youth environmental education programs.